 Students with physical disabilities remain one of the most marginalized groups with regard to both educational and professional opportunities.
 The Fehribach Center’s internship program enables students with physical disabilities to build upon their academic knowledge through skill development, networking and other professional competencies, collectively improving their potential in the competitive job market.
 Interns, who are compensated with market-based hourly wages, work full time for eight weeks.
 In an effort to reduce the barriers that can often impede the success of an individual with physical disabilities, the program also provides wraparound support, including assistive technology, ADA-compliant housing and transportation services.
 Following the internship, students are assisted with finding employment with the program’s many employer partners.

 “Our communities are enriched and strengthened when more people have the opportunity to participate in the most fundamental building blocks of a prosperous society.
 Meaningful and sustainable employment should be accessible to all, including those with disabilities.
-The work of the Fehribach Center makes Indianapolis better,” said Mary Chandler, vice president of Community Relations and Corporate Responsibility at Cummins Inc. and CEO of the Cummins.
+The work of the Fehribach Center makes Indianapolis better,” said Mary Chandler, vice president of Community Relations and Corporate Responsibility at Cummins Inc. and CEO of Cummins Foundation.

 To date, more than 90% of former Fehribach Center interns have obtained employment, enrolled in a graduate program or are continuing their undergraduate coursework.
 This compares to the national employment rate of 19% for students with physical disabilities.
 At the close of 2020, the program had provided 184 internships since 2013.